Nando-Freitas/Nando-Freitas/README.md

 <!--**Nando-Freitas/Nando-Freitas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 - 🔭 I’m currently working on personal front-end projects
-- 🌱 I’m currently learning react stack
+- 🌱 I'm currently working with angular applications
-- 👯 I’m looking to collaborate on open-source python and javascript projects
+- 👯 I’m looking to collaborate on open-source javascript projects
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/fernando-santos-de-freitas-796ab2127/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn"></a> .

 ## Technologies